viccon/sturdyc/README.md

 refresh the records in the background whenever their keys are requested again after a certain amount of time has passed.
 And as seen in the example above, we're successfully storing the records once for every permutation of the options we use to retrieve it.
-However, we're not really utilizing the fact that the endpoint is batchable when we're performing the refreshes.
+However, we're not taking advantage of the endpoint's batch capabilities.

 To make this more efficient, we can enable the **refresh coalescing** functionality, but before we'll update our example to use it let's just take a